openstax/webview/README.md

 4. Point your browser to [http://localhost:8000](http://localhost:8000)
 5. Run `./script/stop` to stop nginx

+To see which templates are being used for which parts, see [docs/README.md](./docs/README.md)

 ### Customization Notes

 1. Update settings in `src/scripts/settings.js` if necessary to, for example, include